Afrim Taku: Breakthrough

-When Spanish coach Julián Rubio took charge of Tirana in June 2011, he placed his faith in the 21 year-old Taku, and he was handed his European debut in the club's season opener in the UEFA Europa League qualifier against Slovakian side Spartak Trnava, which ended in a goalless draw as Taku played the full 90 minutes.
+When Spanish coach Julián Rubio took charge of Tirana in June 2011, he placed his faith in the 21 year-old Taku, and he was handed his European debut in the club's season opener in the UEFA Europa League qualifier against Slovak side Spartak Trnava, which ended in a goalless draw as Taku played the full 90 minutes.
 He also played the full game in the second leg, which Tirana ultimately ended up losing 3–1 on aggregate, as they were knocked out of the competition.
 He then played in his first ever Albanian Supercup against Skënderbeu Korçë on 18 August 2011, where he was substituted off in the second half of the 1–0 win as he won the second trophy of his career.

 Taku's career took off when coach Julián Rubio came in charge of Tirana in June 2011.
 He was part of the senior squad almost on every game of the Albanian Superliga for the 2011–12 season except for two matches.
 Taku's best performance was in the Albanian Supercup for 2011–12 season, a match where the two best football teams in Albania compete to win the ultimate trophy.
 He scored his first official goal in this decisive match which he dedicated to his coach and the national coach Gianni De Biasi.

 On 11 August 2014, Taku agreed a contract extension with the club, signing a contract for the 2014–15 season.
 Following the end of the 2014–15 season, Taku moved to the United States to live with his wife, but he did not join a football club during his time there.